microservices-security-in-action/samples/notes.md

 ## Appendix A

-* **Page 379**, the very fist cURL command at the of the page.
+* **Page 379**, the very fist cURL command at the top of the page.
 The client_id must be included in the cURL command.
 Should be corrected as:
 ```
 \> curl \
 -u application1:application1secret \